JanssenProject/jans/docs/admin/config-guide/custom-assets-configuration.md

 This will update the existing asset matched with inum value.

-### Delete Asset
+### Delete Custom Asset

-You can delete any Asset by its `inum` value.
+You can delete any custom asset by its `inum` value.

 ```bash title="Command"
 /opt/jans/jans-cli/config-cli.py --operation-id delete-asset --url-suffix inum:36014ca4-0978-4d95-8858-964b815ea770
 ```

-Just change the `inum` value to your own according to which one you want to delete.

 ## Using Text-based UI

-In Janssen, You can deploy and customize an Asset using the [Text-Based UI](./config-tools/jans-tui/README.md) also.
+In Janssen, You can deploy custom asset using the [Text-Based UI](./config-tools/jans-tui/README.md) also.

 You can start TUI using the command below: